Athens High School (Ohio): School Information

 In the last ten years the student body has ranged in size from 180 to 230 per-grade level.
 The school has a number of students each year use the post secondary enrollment options which enables students to take college classes for high school & college credit.
 This is free to the student and their parents.

-Advanced Placement courses include; English Language & Composition, US History, European History, Chemistry, Physics B, Calculus AB, US Government & Politics, Spanish & French Language.
+Advanced Placement courses include; English Language & Composition, US History, European History, Chemistry, Physics A, Calculus AB, US Government & Politics, Spanish & French Language, Computer Science A.

 In the 2013-2014 school year, Athens High School received an 83.5% Performance Index, with 91.2% of its students graduating in four years.

 Graduation Requirements include 4 Units of English, 3 Units of Social Studies, Science, & Mathematics, 1/2 Unit of Arts/Humanities, Health, Practical Arts, and PE.

 In a normal graduating class, 60% to 70% of students plan on attending a 4-year college, with 15% to 25% attending a 2-year college.